Permit-to-Work Reference Guide

 Isolation and Energy Control

 Isolation removes hazardous energy sources before work begins.
-Failures in isolation are often not visible in permit paperwork.
+Failures in isolation are often not visible in permit paperwork – they appear at the worksite.

-See Lockout Tagout (LOTO) and Permit-to-Work: Where Isolation Fails.
+See Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Permit Issuer